-My outcome included workshops with community gardeners and local residents to create the hanging garden in self-irrigating planter pots from repurposed food-grade plastic waste, plus audience-activated cooking performances from the harvested edible weeds.
-The mentorship further enabled me to significantly develop an archive concept The Conceptual Cookbook.
-I learnt from Sonjasdotter’s archival practice on relationships between agriculture and cultural memory and documenting crop culture with agrarian communities, to present the ‘cookbook’ as a document of such processes and outcomes, with recipes for engagement on relationships with wild edible plants and ecological systems.
+My outcome included a workshop to make self-irrigating planters with community gardeners and local residents to grow the hanging garden in repurposed food-grade plastic waste, plus an audience-activated cooking performance from the harvested plants.
+The mentorship further enabled me to significantly develop an archive concept The Conceptual Cookbook with recipes for food-plant-people relationships.
+Informed by Sonjasdotter’s archival practice on relationships between agriculture and cultural memory and documenting crop culture with agrarian communities.